-Typically, students choose to complete the MATS degree by writing a major thesis.
+To complete the MATS degree, students will write a major thesis.
 This is completed by registering for three semester hours of thesis research each semester during the second year of studies, having chosen a topic relating to your field of concentration in consultation with the director of the MATS degree program and a thesis advisor.
 In order to successfully complete a thesis, you will need regular access to a theological library.
 For distance-learning students in the MATS program, you will need to demonstrate you have this access during your application process, or that you're able to relocate either to Chicago or a suitable location for your thesis completion.
 If you choose to use theological libraries other than North Park's, you will be responsible for any associated costs or expenses.

 The thesis must be submitted by the eighth week of the your final semester, and must then be defended before a faculty committee no later than week twelve of your final semester.
-Successful defense of the thesis is required for completing the MATS with thesis option.
+Successful defense of the thesis is required for completing the MATS.

 Bible, 15 credits